algosup/2024-2025-project-2-serious-game-team-8/documents/functional_specifications/functional_specifications.md

 ### 2.1.
 Game Components

 Our game is hybrid, which means you need both a physical card deck as well as a mobile application to play the game.
-This prevents young audiences to speend too much time in front of screens, which is a problem nowadays.
+This prevents young audiences to spend too much time in front of screens, which is a problem nowadays.

 #### 2.1.1.
 Physical - Card Deck

 The card deck is the main medium allowing players to progress through the escape game adventures.
-Each of the card has a unique number or letter, indicated at the back of the card as well as at the top left corner of the card.
+Each of the cards has a unique number or letter, indicated at the back of the card and at the top left of it too.
 There are in total 4 types of cards in the game, each distiguishable by the color on the top of the card:

 | Card Type Name | Description                                                                                                                                                                                                                                                      | Template image                                  |
 | -------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------- |